datocms/documentation/src/jekyll/accessing-records.md

 ### Find a record by ID

-If you already know the ID of the record you need to access, just use the `dato#find` method:
+If you already know the ID of the record you need to access, just use the `dato.find` method:

 ```ruby
 # returns the record with ID 3411